Hotmoka/hotmoka/tutorial/Takamaka.md

 Takamaka includes contract classes with double balance.
 They have the normal (_green_) balance and an extra, stable _red_ balance.
-Such red/green contracts are implemented by class `io.takamaka.code.lang.RedGreenContract`, with subclass `io.takamaka.code.lang.RedGreenPayableContract`, further subclassed by `io.takamaka.code.lang.RedGreenExternallyOwnedAccount`.
+Such red/green contracts are implemented by the abstract class `io.takamaka.code.lang.RedGreenContract`, having a subclass `io.takamaka.code.lang.RedGreenPayableContract`, further subclassed by `io.takamaka.code.lang.RedGreenExternallyOwnedAccount`.
 That is, such contracts have the ability to keep an extra red balance,